 In 2019 and 2020, the IHF promoted NGO-led consortia to reinforce and further cultivate the role of reliable national actors in the humanitarian coordination architecture to deliver more cost-effective, culturally appropriate and sustainable humanitarian assistance.
 Throughout 2020, the Fund allocated $32.1 million to support 41 projects of 34 direct recipient partners, largely through multi-NGO consortia.
 Together, these allocations supported 66 partners including UN agencies, international and national non-governmental organizations (NGOs), Red Cross/Crescent Movement, and government counterparts, channeling 94 per cent of funds to NGO partners including 24 per cent to national NGOs.

-Launched in May 2020, the Fund's 2020 1st Standard Allocation of $12.3 million aims to support prioritized 2020 HRP activities that also contribute to the rapidly scaled-up COVID-19 prevention and response in Iraq, as identified by the Inter-Cluster Coordination Group.
-The allocation funds Camp Coordination and Camp Management, Coordination and Common Services, Education, Food Security, Health, Multi-Purpose Cash Assistance, Protection, and Water, Sanitation and Hygiene sectors in delivering activities mainly in out-of-camp and other underserved locations.
-The IHF through this allocation continually pursues the consortium approach aimed at enhancing the participation and response capacity of national partners; through this approach, a net funding of $3.6 million (30 per cent of the total allocation) is disbursed to national NGOs.
+In May, the Fund launched the year’s first Standard Allocation to support prioritized 2020 HRP activities in eight sectors that also contribute to the rapidly scaled-up COVID19 prevention and response in Iraq, mainly in out-of-camp and other underserved locations.
+The IHF through this allocation utilized the consortium approach aimed at enhancing the participation and response capacity of national partners; a net funding of $3.6 million (30 per cent of the total allocation) was disbursed to national NGOs.
 The allocation funds 20 projects implemented by 42 partners including 20 international NGOs, 16 national NGOs, 5 UN agencies and 1 Red Cross/Red Crescent organization.
 At least 1.2 million people are targeted with humanitarian assistance.